mozilla-services/loads/docs/source/internals.rst

 2. A `loads.case.TestResult` object is created.
 This object is a data collector, it is passed to the test suite (`TestCase`), the loads `Session` object and the websocket manager.
 Its very purpose is to collect the data from these sources.

-You can read more in the section named `TestResult` below.
+   You can read more in the :ref:`TestResult section <testresult-section>`.

 3. We create any number of outputs (standard output, html output, etc.) in the runner and register them to the test_result object.